shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Shh, shh…”

-Reesu and Shank sank into a slumber.
+Reesu watched as Shank sank into a slumber.
+He breathed so softly, especially for a batlle-scarred, emotionally-wounded goblin.
+She let him sleep.

+Outside, it was raining.
+Reesu wandered up to the top deck, wrapped some invisible tentacles around the bow railings to keep herself attached, and let herself drift off into a magical sleep.

 It had been too long since Reesu had had a dream.
 She couldn’t remember the last time she had.
 And here she was, falling into a magical sleep.
 She floated in the black, unblinking void.